shark19/TwentyWords/README.md

 INSTALLING

-To use this app you need Java Runtime Environment (8 version or above).
+You need Java Runtime Environment (8 version or above) to use this app.

-To run app type command in terminal depending on your operating system.
+To run this app type command in terminal depending on your operating system.

 For example(Linux): java -jar full_program_name.jar "file_path".